elanh/Tippy/README.md

 ## Notes

-There were no major challenges in the required components, however, I am encountering many challenges, most of which turn out to be simple fixes, in my additional features.
+There were no major challenges in the required components, however, I am encountering many challenges in my additional features.

 ## Credits